 Faulty circuit: This can be a number between 1 and 15, or the random number variable, Random.
 This is simply the version number of the shadow circuit.
 If the random variable was chosen, the program will select a different faulty circuit for each student at random.
 Be sure to use circuit version numbers that correspond to an existing problem.
-If a wrong number is entered here, TINA will select Random.
+If a wrong number is entered here, TINACloud will select Random.

 Circuit editing: Enables/disables circuit editing.
 If enabled, the student can delete or place wires and meters, simulating real world troubleshooting.
-The student can also use the Edit.Replace command (in TINA) to replace the faulty element.
+This flag has no effect if the problem set is used in TINACloud.